Ten Commandments for Coding Agents1. **Build the theory first.** Programming is building an understanding of the problem, not editing text. Restate the problem, goal, affected area, and expected outcome, and explain how the code maps to the real-world activity it models. Do not assume silently.2. **

 - Between unrelated tasks, clear context.
 Accumulated failed attempts poison the next attempt.

-- Delegate independent work to fresh-context subagents.
+- Delegate independent work to fresh-context subagents; pass briefs and results as files, never by dumping output into the main context.
 Batch parallel reads in one turn.

 ```